cyjia/ember-table/README.md

 Or, just include `dist/ember-table.js` and `dist/ember-table.css` in your app.

-Using Ember Table with bower is **deprecated** and will eventually be removed - we recommend that you migrate your apps to Ember CLI!
-Documentation has been updated to show Ember CLI usage; if you need documentation for globals-based use, please check out version 0.4.1 of Ember Table and follow the setup instructions under "Running Old Versions" to display the old guides.
+Using Ember Table with bower is **deprecated** and will eventually be removed.
+We recommend that you migrate your apps to Ember CLI!
+Documentation has been updated to show Ember CLI usage.
+If you need documentation for globals-based use, please check out version 0.4.1 of Ember Table and follow the setup instructions under "Running Old Versions" to display the old guides.